-This programme involves a high proportion of practical work, including a five-day practical molecular biology workshop that brings together theory and practice, to equip you with the laboratory skills employers need.
+At Glasgow Caledonian University, the Pharmacology course involves a high proportion of practical work, including a five-day molecular biology workshop that brings together theory and practice, to equip you with the laboratory skills employers need.
 You will gain an understanding of how the body works, what goes wrong in disease and how drugs can be used to manage these diseased states.
+You will also find out about the exciting research going on to develop medicines of the future.

 September